 Upon carefully studying customer interactions with several Ecommerce businesses, it became evident that the quality of reviews is as important to shoppers as the volume of reviews.
 You can see the below example of two reviews of the same product on Amazon.
 60 people have found the descriptive review helpful versus just one person finding the short review helpful.

-AGE OF THE REVIEW – This is important.
+Age Of The Review- This is important.
 A user review that is 2 years old is of little relevance and considered not as reliable as a recent one.
-Most customers ignore online reviews that are over 3 months old, whereas 64% shoppers are convinced by reviews that are less than two weeks old.
+Most customers ignore online reviews that are over 3 months old, whereas 64% of shoppers are convinced by reviews that are less than two weeks old.

-Google also encourages businesses to interact with its customers.
-This is one of the factors that influences the local ranking of a business in the SERP.
+Google also encourages businesses to interact with their customers.
+This is one of the factors that influence the local ranking of a business in the SERP.

 A chance at redemption: Negative customer experiences bring to light the shortcomings of a product and give businesses a chance to redeem themselves through improvement.
 Negative feedback when leveraged constructively, becomes an opportunity.

 A customer who eagerly opens her order of almond biscotti only to find crumbs is sure to be disappointed.
 But here lies an opportunity for the brand to improve their packaging.
 Businesses that are committed to solving problems will win customers and retain them as compared to those businesses that choose to ignore negative feedback.

 Transparency is a sign of good ethics: Sharing positive as well as negative customer reviews show that the brand has nothing to hide or shy away from.
 This transparency makes the business more reliable, creating a healthy environment for customers to let go of inhibitions and shop.